A man killed in a stabbing in West Auckland was seen rushing towards the top of a driveway minutes before he lay there, fatally injured.

-The 42-year-old became the second stabbing victim within hours; a woman diedafter she was knifed about 5km away at a house in Te Atatu.
+The man became the second stabbing victim within hours; after she was knifed about 5km away at a house in Te Atatu.

-The man was initially in a critical condition - following a dispute with a group of at least three people.
-He was treated at the scene and taken to Auckland City Hospital by ambulance.
+He was initially in a critical condition and was treated at the scene before being taken to Auckland City Hospital.

 However, he later died.